Felix of Como

-Saint Felix of Como (died on October 8, 391 AD) is venerated as the first bishop of Como.
+Felix of Como (died on October 8, 391 AD) is venerated as the first bishop of Como.

-He was a friend of Saint Ambrose, who praised him for his missionary activity and ordained him a priest in 379 and a bishop in 386.
+He was a friend of Ambrose, who praised him for his missionary activity and ordained him a priest in 379 and a bishop in 386.
 When Bassianus of Lodi built a church dedicated to the Apostles at Lodi, he consecrated it in the presence of Ambrose and Felix.

 Felix is honored as a zealous pastor of souls.
 His feast day is July 1.